AdamBJ/powerbi-docs/powerbi-docs/service-gateway-sso-kerberos-sap-bw-ccl.md

 ### Troubleshooting

 If you're unable to refresh the report in the Power BI service, you can use gateway tracing, CPIC tracing, and CommonCryptoLib tracing to help diagnose the issue.
 CPIC tracing and CommonCryptoLib are SAP products, so Microsoft can't provide any direct support for them.
-For Active Directory users that will be granted SSO access to BW, some Active Directory configurations might require the users to be members of the Administrators group on the machine where the gateway is installed.
+For Active Directory users that will be granted SSO access to BW, some Active Directory configurations may require the users to be members of the Administrators group on the machine where the gateway is installed.

 1. **Gateway logs:** Simply reproduce the issue, open the [gateway app](https://docs.microsoft.com/data-integration/gateway/service-gateway-app), go to the **Diagnostics** tab, and select **Export logs** :

     ![Export gateway logs](media/service-gateway-sso-kerberos/export-gateway-logs.png)

 1. **CPIC Tracing:** To enable CPIC tracing, set two environment variables: CPIC\_TRACE and CPIC\_TRACE\_DIR.
 The first variable sets the trace level, and the second variable sets the trace file directory.
 The directory must be a location that  members of the Authenticated Users group can write to.
-Set CPIC\_TRACE to 3 and CPIC\_TRACE\_DIR to whichever directory you want to trace files written to.
+Set CPIC\_TRACE to 3 and CPIC\_TRACE\_DIR to whichever directory you want the trace files written to.

     ![CPIC tracing](media/service-gateway-sso-kerberos/cpic-tracing.png)